A culinary education for the home kitchen — from fond to flame

 ★ Beginner$15 minServes 4

-Onigiri (Japanese Rice Balls) — Rice — japanese — recipe plated and ready to serve
+Onigiri (Japanese Rice Balls) — rice — japanese — recipe plated and ready to serve

 Nutrition (per serving)